 Voila!
 We’ll begin syncing your Intercom data into Segment momentarily, and it will be written to your warehouse at your next Warehouse run.

-Our Intercom integration has a sync component, which means we’ll make requests to their API on your behalf on a 3 hour interval to pull the latest data into Segment.
+Our Intercom destination has a sync component, which means we’ll make requests to their API on your behalf on a 3 hour interval to pull the latest data into Segment.
 In the initial sync, we’ll grab all the Intercom objects (and their corresponding properties) according to the collections table below.
 The objects will be written into a designated schema corresponding to the source instance’s schema name you designated upon creation.
 For example, if you went with

 users collection will be accessible at